QuantEcon/lecture-python-intro/lectures/business_cycle.md

 plt.show()
 ```

-We choose Brazil, China, Argentina, and Mexico as representative developing economies
+We choose Brazil, China, Argentina, and Mexico as representative developing economies.

 ```{code-cell} ipython3
 ---